-Fall is the season for persimmons, and with persimmons you can make the most wonderful cookies!
+Fall is the season for persimmons, and with persimmons you can make the most wonderful persimmon cookies!

 These persimmon cookies are cake-y and filled with walnuts and dried sweetened cranberries.
 I’ve topped them with a sugar glaze that includes persimmon purée and tangy orange zest.

-What type of persimmon to use?
+What type of persimmon are the best to use for making cookies?
 While wild native persimmons grow throughout the midwestern states, commercial persimmons come in two Japanese varieties—Fuyu and Hachiya—with very different properties.

 The Difference between fuyu and hachiya persimmons